grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 Once you have configured the `apm` settings in the k6 script, you can launch the cloud test from the [CLI](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/) or [Script Editor](/cloud/creating-and-running-a-test/script-editor/) as usual.

-When running the cloud test, k6 Cloud will export the metrics to the Prometheus endpoint almost real-time.
+When running the cloud test, k6 Cloud will export the metrics to the Prometheus endpoint in almost real-time.

 ## Read more

 - [Cloud APM](/cloud/integrations/cloud-apm/)